SuleimanFarah/sunpy/3-month-projects-ideas.md

 1. Become familiar with the `UnifiedDownloader` code, if it has not been accepted into the SunPy codebase, complete the remaining tasks for this to be achieved.
 1. Re-write any new lightcurve sources that were not included in the `UnifiedDownloader` code as sources for `UnifiedDownloader`.
 1. Write a factory class for `lightcurve` similar to the `sunpy.map.Map` class.
 This class will be a generic constructor for `lightcurve` allowing the user to instantiate any one of the many subclasses of `GenericLightcurve` present in `sunpy.lightcurve.sources`.
+The API design for the factory class is here: https://github.com/sunpy/sunpy-SEP/pull/6
 1. Design and develop a robust method of dealing with lightcurve meta data, which can handle joining different parts of timeseries from different files, each with their own meta data.
 (See [#1122](https://github.com/sunpy/sunpy/issues/1122))

 **Requirements**